 5 ways sleep affects your weight

-Growing scientific evidence suggests that sound sleep supports healthy weight management—in the short term and over time.
-“Sleep ranks right up there with healthy eating and exercise when it comes to [attaining] healthy-weight goals,” says Marie-Pierre St-Onge, PhD, director of the Sleep Center of Excellence at Columbia University Irving Medical Center in New York City.
+Growing scientific evidence suggests that sound sleep supports healthy weight management, both in the short term and over time.
+“Sleep ranks right up there with healthy eating and exercise when it comes to [attaining] healthy weight goals,” says Marie-Pierre St-Onge, PhD, director of the Sleep Centre of Excellence at Columbia University Irving Medical Center in New York City.